-- Complexity: Many starting points, many ending points, maybe no known solution or one best way to approach the problem.
-Stays complex even as you gain experience.
+- Complex tasks have many starting points, many ending points, and perhaps no known solution or best way to approach the problem.
+They stay complex even as you gain experience.

 Difficulty feels like drudgery.
 Complexity is fun (and often requires less planning on the teacher’s part)!
 Here’s my favorite example of giving kids a complex task.

 And this post on “high ceilings, low floors” covers complexity in more detail.